iiffd/codefights-problems/README.md

 ## addTwoHugeNumbers
 *You're given 2 huge integers represented by linked lists.
 Each linked list element is a number from 0 to 9999 that represents a number with exactly 4 digits.
 The represented number might have leading zeros.
 Your task is to add up these huge integers and return the result in the same format.*

 This one is pretty straightforward compared to the last problem.
 There are no time or space limitations so there are a number of ways to solve this problem.
-I managed to get a pretty slim/concise solution but found another person outdid me by 10 lines, which he did by adding 0s in the while loop, whereas I separate out to separate function.
-That same person also returned the answer like a linked list, which I didn't even think to try.
+I managed to get a pretty slim/concise solution but found another person outdid me by 10 lines, which he did by adding 0 buffer strings in the while loop, whereas I separate out to another function.
+That same person also returned the answer as a linked list, which I didn't even think to try.

 Here are the general steps I followed.